 N.Z. & Australian residents

-For New Zealand residents we suggest that you look at the following companies or contact your insurance broker.
+For New Zealand residents we suggest that you look at the following company or contact your insurance broker or travel agent.

 Southern Cross Travel Insurance

 please note this will ring through to our office in Italy and will be answered between 09:00 and 18:00 Italian time.

 (+64) 3 3375951